Design in the Solar System ,

 Much can be learned about a planet or moon by studying its craters.
 Three important observations are that 1) there are large craters nearly everywhere in the Solar System, 2) there are many of them, and 3) there are sometimes more craters on one part of the surface than on another.

 Considering the large craters in the Solar System let us define "large" as large compared to the size of the planet or moon they are found on.
 Beginning at Mercury, there is a very large impact area called the Caloris Basin which is 839 miles in diameter.
 Impact areas are recognized mainly by looking for circular features coupled with other surface evidence of material somehow moved or altered by the explosion.
 On Venus, craters are not very numerous, apparently because there is much volcanic activity which has covered or destroyed craters.
 Venus does have a large crater called Mead, which is 171 miles across.
-Mercury and our own Moon are nearly saturated with craters.
-Our Moon has several large impact areas, the largest of which is the Orientale Basin which has three concentric rings and is 559 miles across.
+Mercury and our own Moon are nearly saturated with craters, at least for certain crater sizes.

 In the outer solar system, the moons also have lots of craters but have fewer large craters.
 Sometimes ice or volcanic flows have covered or destroyed them apparently.
 Jupiter's moon Callisto (which is nearly 3,000 miles in diameter) possesses a very large multi-ringed basin called Valhalla, which is over 1,800 miles in diameter.
 Valhalla is not actually a crater, but it is an impact site.
 At Saturn, Mimas (242 mile diameter) has the crater Herschel, which is 81 miles in diameter.
 Tethys at Saturn (650 miles diameter) has a large crater named Odysseus about 250 miles in diameter on one side and almost on the opposite side is a huge canyon, the Ithaca Chasma, which is 621 miles long and 62 miles wide!
 Clearly there have been many very powerful impacts throughout the Solar System.